cmse822/project-5-gpus-with-cuda-seven-c-s/Project5_FinalReport.md

 Please note that the final code is called Project5_Diffusion_Code.cu.

-This is run using `nvcc diffusion.cu -DDEBUG -o diffusion` and the sbatch submission file `sbatch project5_slurm.sb`.
+This is run using `nvcc Project5_Diffusion_Code.cu -DDEBUG -o diffusion` and the sbatch submission file `sbatch project5_slurm.sb`.

 You need to also run `module load NVHPC/21.9-GCCcore-10.3.0-CUDA-11.4`

+Any of the slurm files are located in folder called Anna.

 1. Report your timings for the host, naive CUDA kernel, shared memory CUDA kernel,